ohmpatel1997/RFC-Storage-Architecture/README.md

 - We use Argon2id to generate a symettric key from the given user's master password.
 Lets call this key as `sym_key`.
 This `sym_key` never leaves the browser.
 - We generate the public/private key pairs and encrypt the private key using `sym_key`.

     We use user's `sym_key` to encrypt sensitive data associated with user's account; this encrypted data is called user's `encrypted_user_data`.
 This includes user's private keys but not his password.
 This encrypted information is stored by our server but can only be decrypted with user’s `sym_key`.
 The next time user logs in, user downloads his `encrypted_user_data` from the server, then decrypts the `encrypted_user_data` in-browser by using the `sym_key`.
 The `sym_key` never leaves the browser.

 In this system, user’s public keys are publicly visible, while his private keys are encrypted end-to-end.
 His password and `sym_key` are never stored, not even as encrypted data. user’s `sym_key` and password are also never sent over any network, even as encrypted data.

+### Argon2id Parameters

+When using Argon2id for key derivation, it's important to choose appropriate parameters to ensure security while maintaining reasonable performance.
+Below are some suggestions:

+Salt:
+- Use a cryptographically secure random number generator to create a unique salt for each user.
+- Salt length: At least 16 bytes (128 bits) is recommended.
+You could use 32 bytes for extra security.
+- we would store the salt information along side the user information on server, as it's needed for key derivation during login.

+Iteration Count:

+- This parameter determines how computationally intensive the operation is.
+- A typical range is 1-4 seconds on the target hardware.

+Memory Size:

+- Argon2id is designed to be memory-hard, so this is an important parameter.
+- Recommended minimum: 64 MiB (65536 KiB), we would use that.

+Parallelism Factor:

+- This should typically be set to the number of available CPU cores.
+- We would use 4, but it can be adjusted based on your target hardware.

+Output Key Length:

+- we gonna generated AES-256, so we would need a 32-byte (256-bit) key.

 ## Document Encryption/Decryption Model